omar-polo/gmid/README.md

 only certain syscalls, see [sandbox.c](sandbox.c) for more information on the BPF program.

-In any case, you are invited to run gmid inside some sort of container/jail/chroot.
+In any case, it's advisable to run gmid inside some sort of container/jail/chroot.